josephlijo/software-process/technologies/azure/service-fabric/service-fabric-basics/README.md

 - We don't need to provision a server for this solution - and hence it is a `serverless technology`
 - It can be thought of as an event-driven observer pattern

+## Stateful and Stateless microservices
+- Stateless microservice do not maintain a mutable state outside a request and its response from the service.
+Example of such services:
+  - Protocol gateways
+  - Web proxies
+  - Azure cloud services worker roles
+- Stateful microservices maintain a mutable state beyond the request and its response.
+For example,
+   - user accounts
+   - databases
+   - devices
+   - shopping carts
+   - Queues

 ## Programming Models in Azure Service Fabric
 - Three main approaches to create a Microservice in Service Fabric
     - **Reliable Services**